Skip to main content

 • The Office of Evidence-Based Practice (EBP) helps standardize patient care approaches through clinical practice guidelines, care process models and critically appraised topics.

-• The Children’s Mercy Berry Institute is a personalized development experience for employees, including resources for operational innovation; personal growth and wellbeing; career navigation; community engagement; and core learning and development.
+• The Children’s Mercy Berry Institute is a personalized development experience for employees, offering resources for operational innovation, personal growth and wellbeing, career navigation, community engagement, core learning and development.

 A young boy wearing a face mask high fives a masked adult man with a stethoscope around his neck.